Gemma 4 just dropped on Modular, Day Zero! Read More →

 MMA Warp: compute only

-The MMA warp waits on the input pipeline, computes, and signals the output pipeline. mma_ctx owns the TMEM allocation for the lifetime of this block: __enter__ signals the epilogue that accumulators are allocated, and __exit__ deallocates only after the epilogue confirms it has finished reading.
+The MMA warp waits on the input pipeline, computes, and signals the output pipeline. mma_ctx owns the TMEM allocation for the lifetime of this block: entering the context signals the epilogue that accumulators are allocated, and exiting the context deallocates only after the epilogue signals it has finished reading.

 mojo